DiffBreak: Is Diffusion-Based Purification Robust?: Evaluations with 's Fixed AutoAttack

 \DeactivateWarningFilters[hpr] \citet{liu2024towards}, like \textbf{DiffHammer}~\cite{diffhammer} and our own analysis, note that evaluating a single purification at attack termination inflates robustness scores. \citet{liu2024towards} address this by evaluating $20$ replicas of the final \textit{AE}, declaring success if any is misclassified.
 While similar in spirit to the Wor.Rob metric we consider (see~\S\ref{subsec:flaws}), this protocol is more limited: it evaluates only at the final step, whereas Wor.Rob evaluates $N$ copies at each attack iteration.
 Accordingly,~\citet{liu2024towards} group their method with one-shot evaluations, providing a slightly more realistic assessment that leads to results similar to those attained via \textit{PGD}~\cite{pgd}.

-We replicate their setup using \textbf{DiffGrad} (Table~\ref{tab:20_eval}), running $20$ iterations with $N=10$ EOT samples per step and evaluating $20$ final replicas. \textbf{Full} denotes the standard $AA$ attack that uses the full exact gradients (i.e., via checkpointing).
+We replicate their setup using \textbf{DiffGrad} (Table~\ref{tab:20_eval}), running $20$ iterations with $N=10$ EOT samples per step and evaluating $20$ final replicas.
 Under this protocol, our improvements are stark.
 On WideResNet-28-10, we reduce Rob-Acc by $25.39\%$ and $30.42\%$ for \textit{DiffPure} and \textit{GDMP}, bringing final accuracy to $30.86\%$ and $10.55\%$, respectively.
 These results confirm the superiority of \textbf{DiffGrad}'s gradients and expose \textit{DBP}’s realistic vulnerability.
 We observe similar results on WideResNet-70-16 (not evaluated in~\cite{liu2024towards}).